 What is the best way to fill a pastry bag/piping bag?

 The best way we've found involves having a wide-mouth jar or tall glass keep your bag vertical while filling the bag via a spatula.
 We have step-by-step instructions with photographs for that process in this helpful guide on how to fill a pastry bag.

 Can you use a pastry bag/piping bag without a coupler?

 Usually yes, depending on the bag.
 You can also use tips in most bags without a coupler if it’s pushed down securely into the open tip to fit.
 Just be gentle with the squeezing or everything will be pushed out at once.

 How do you reuse a pastry bag/piping bag?

 Remove any leftover ingredients in the bag, rinse the outside of the bag well with hot soapy water, turn it inside out, and clean the inside well with hot soapy water.
 Remove any couplers and tips, and set them aside to clean separately.
 If the bag is dishwasher safe, leave it inside out and put it through a long cycle.
 If washing by hand, soak it in hot soapy water and wash or scrub to remove any ingredients still on the surface.
-Be sure to the clean inside and outside, and then prop or hang to completely dry both inside and out.
+Be sure to clean inside and outside, and then prop or hang to completely dry both inside and out.

 Can I use any kind or size of pastry bag/piping bag for anything I want to decorate?